cast-org/figuration/docs/4.0.0-alpha.5/widgets/dropdown.md

 Wrap the dropdown's toggle (your button or link) and the dropdown menu within `.dropdown`, or another element that declares `position: relative;`.
 Dropdowns can be triggered from `<a>` or `<button>` elements.

 Because of the support for nested dropdown menus, it is currently **required to use a `ul` element** to build your dropdown menus.

+There is an expand on hover option available, even though we recommend that you use the default click to toggle mode for consitent usability across devices.

 ## Examples